urmagicsmine/MP3D/README.md

 ## Pre-trained Model
 We provide models pre-trained on COCO dataset which can be used for different 3D medical image detection.

-The pre-trained MP3D63 model can be downloaded from [BaiduYun](https://pan.baidu.com/s/1zMyw2tcPY1q0SPRpZKSKbQ)(verification code: bbrc).
+The pre-trained MP3D63 model can be downloaded from [BaiduYun](https://pan.baidu.com/s/1zMyw2tcPY1q0SPRpZKSKbQ)(verification code: bbrc) or [GoogleDrive](https://drive.google.com/file/d/1jKdJQ83vZrvOT4N_iZeRvhDuyKWiboqi/view?usp=sharing).

 ## Training
 To train MP3D & P3d model on deeplesion dataset, run: